MomsFriendlyRobotCompany/pycreate2/README.rst

 	# Close the connection
 	# bot.close()

+More examples are found in the `examples folder <https://github.com/walchko/pycreate2/tree/master/examples>`_.

 Documents
 ------------

-Additional notes and documents are in the `docs folder <https://github.com/walchko/pycreate2/tree/master/docs/Markdown>`_
+Additional notes and documents are in the `docs folder <https://github.com/walchko/pycreate2/tree/master/docs/Markdown>`_.

 Modes
 ~~~~~~~~~